dmentipl/plonk/docs/source/installation.rst

 This assumes you have already installed the dependencies.
 One way to do this is by setting up a conda environment.
 The `environment.yml
 <https://github.com/dmentipl/plonk/blob/master/environment.yml>`_ file provided
-sets up a conda environment plonk-dev for using or developing Plonk.
+sets up a conda environment "plonk" for using or developing Plonk.

 .. code-block:: console

     $ conda env create --file environment.yml
-    $ conda activate plonk-dev
+    $ conda activate plonk

 Plonk has Python runtime requirements listed in `setup.py
 <https://github.com/dmentipl/plonk/blob/master/setup.py>`_ in the